thaikolja/modern-html-error-docs/README.md

 ### JavaScript

 The `assets/js/scripts.js` file handles the dynamic loading of docs from `docs.json` and can be extended for additional client-side functionality.

+## What's Next

+* Creating a way of easier deployment
+* Accurate Linux distribution determination
+* Expanding `README.md` for the most used Linux distributions

 ## Contributing